kewlfft/ansible-aur/README.md

 ## Usage
 ### Notes
-* This module aims to cover the AUR; for package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module.
+* The scope of this module is installation and update from the AUR; for package removal or system upgrade from the official repositories, it is recommended to use the official *pacman* module.
 * The *--needed* parameter of the helper is systematically used, it means if a package is up to date, it is not built and reinstalled.

 ### Examples